-This single-origin bar is made from one of the world’s finest Heirloom cacao beans “Arriba Nacional,” sourced directly from a farm in Ecuador.
+This single-origin bar is made using premium cacao beans, sourced directly from our partner farm in Ecuador.

-What happens when you smother our 73% Purely Dark bar in freeze-dried raspberries?
-You get what we call a “razzle in the dark!”
-Raspberries accent the natural flavor tones of the chocolate, creating a perfectly balanced dark chocolate and berry zing experience!
+What happens when you smother our 73% Purely Dark chocolate bar in freeze-dried raspberries?
+You get what we call a “razzle in the dark” – a perfectly-balanced chocolate and berry pair.

 cacao beans, organic cane sugar, cocoa butter (pressed from the same beans), freeze dried raspberries

-Allergy Information: Manufactured on shared equipment with products containing milk, eggs, wheat, peanuts & tree nuts
+Allergy Information: Manufactured on shared equipment with products containing milk, eggs, wheat, sesame seeds, peanuts & tree nuts

 NET WEIGHT: 50G (1.75OZ)